FabricMC/fabric-docs/develop/rendering/basic-concepts.md

 ![Four steps that show the placement of the vertices on the screen to form two triangles](/assets/develop/rendering/concepts-practical-example-draw-process.png)

-Since we're drawing on the HUD in this example, we'll use the `HudRenderCallback` event:
+Since we're drawing on the HUD in this example, we'll use the `HudElementRegistry`:

 @[code lang=java transcludeWith=:::1](@/reference/latest/src/client/java/com/example/docs/rendering/RenderingConceptsEntrypoint.java)